Is your dog infested with fleas? How best to get rid of them

 - Thoroughly vacuum everywhere, especially places close to his bed, corners of the room and underneath furniture

-- Put flea power into the vacuum cleaner bag, and dispose of this bag after every use
+- Put flea powder into the vacuum cleaner bag, and dispose of this bag after every use

 - Continue with this thorough deep cleaning of your home for several months until all traces of fleas have been eliminated